SpeeDly/minesweeper/README.md

 # Minesweeper

-Minimalistic python game intended to Python course
+Minimalistic python game for the Python course in FMI, Sofia University.
+The game is written in python3, using the PyQt5 library.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing